 Homeless or at risk of losing your home

 Our first priority is to prevent you from losing your home so the earlier you get in touch the more successful we're likely to be.
 We also have a host of information available on our website to assist you in either preventing your homelessness or assisting you if you are already homeless.

 Remember - our advice is free and confidential and you do not have to be a Sandwell tenant to use our service.

-You can contact the Housing Options team on 0121 368 1166.
+You can contact the Housing Choice team on 0121 368 1166 - option 2